nandita16gupta/BigData_tech/README.md

 2) Script - Save pig sccript to a file and run it
 3) Ambari/Hue

 These are relations with schema .
-To make it faster, use Tez which has a DAG that analyzes the interrelationship between different steps and figure out the optimal path for executing things.
+To make it faster, use Tez which has a DAG that analyzes the inter-relationship between different steps and figure out the optimal path for executing things.
 List of Commands

 * LOAD STORE DUMP
 * FILTER DISTINCT FOREACH/GENERATE MAPREDUCE STREAM SAMPLE